Purchasing Frequently Asked Questions

 As the Licence Agreement is an industry standard document it does not cater for specific instances on individual parks such as vehicle parking by-laws and rules about ball games or pet ownership etc. This is where our park rules come in to play.
 Read them here.

 To be able to run a caravan park, first we must have planning premission for the land use, and secondly we must have a Site Licence, both of these are issued by Canterbury City Council.
 Our Site Licence is an eighteen page document which dictates conditions such as maximum number of caravans per hectare, car parking and street lighting provision, and sanitation to the caravans.
 The Council have the power to walk in off the street and close us down if they see fit.

 The other side of our regulation is controlled by you, our customers!
 If we’re running a grotty park and give lousy service, sooner or later we’re going to go belly-up because people won’t spend their hard earned with us.

 We issue a fifteen year pitch licence agreement to purchasers of new holiday homes.
 Pre-owned homes receive the balance of fifteen years so a five year old home for example would come with a ten year agreement.
 This exceeds national minimum standards.
-For the last few years we’ve been giving two years grace to every owner to allow them to keep their caravans on park for up to seventeen years.
+For the last few years we’ve been giving a period of grace to owners to allow them to stay on park until their caravans are in their seventeenth year.

 Yes you can.
 There is a set scale of charges dependent on the width of the caravan (10′ or 12′ wide) and the distance of ground to be covered.
 We won’t usually undertake this work in the winter or early spring though to reduce the damage to the lawns.
 Occasionally there are restrictions on moving because of a clash between caravan and plot size.